mozilla/webmaker-screenshot/README.md

 localhost at the default port.
 At present, there is no way to override this.

+There's also a manual test suite at http://localhost:3000/manual-test/.

   [Blitline]: http://blitline.com/
   [Webmaker]: https://webmaker.org/
   [Heroku add-on]: https://addons.heroku.com/blitline